Mitigating Selection Bias with Node Pruning and Auxiliary Options: Methods

-Because selection bias is more likely when a model is incorrect, we hypothesized that providing an “I don’t know”~(IDK) option would reduce selection bias.
-The auxiliary option $o_\text{aux}$ is applied as
+Because selection bias is more likely when models give incorrect answers (§~\ref{sec:pre_analysis}), we hypothesized that giving models a way to indicate that they are unsure could reduce selection bias.
+Our AOI approach adds an ``I don't know'' (IDK) answer choice.

+The method works in two steps.
+First, we add the IDK option to the set of possible answers: